Yagnik-Gohil/Resume-Builder/README.md

 - [React-Icons](https://react-icons.github.io/react-icons)

 Feel free to use the source to create your resume.<br/>
-Basic knowledge of HTML5, CSS and React is sufficient if you to customize the resume for your requirements.
+Basic knowledge of HTML5, CSS and React is sufficient if you want to customize the resume for your requirements.

 ![](https://visitor-badge.glitch.me/badge?page_id=Yagnik-Gohil.Resume-Builder)